 Today I bought 40 brightly striped candy canes.
 They are each wrapped in a twist of clear cellophane and throw off that sweet Christmassy-pepperminty scent.
-They are small, surgery, delightfully festive and they are coming your way.
+They are small, sugary, delightfully festive and they are coming your way.

 Each one to be tucked up neatly in a small card that my six-year-old has diligently written to all of the 20 children in his class.
 His eight-year-old brother did the same.
 His handwriting is more of a scrawl (and I think he may have eaten a candy cane or two while he was packaging up his bounty).

 But there they are all the same.
-Nestled in the bottom of two slightly mouldy school bags to be handed out one-by-one to the friends who shared my sons’ year at school.
+Nestled in the bottom of two slightly mouldy school bags to be handed out one by one to the friends who shared my sons’ year at school.

 I know that these days, the innocent candy cane is a fairly contentious issue this time of year.
-That in the coming week there will no doubt be a newspaper article or two about the many, many schools that ban the handing out of candy canes.
+That in the coming week there will no doubt be a newspaper article or two about the many schools that ban the handing out of candy canes.